doefom/currency-fieldtype/README.md

 pas.
 For unruly numbers and wayward symbols, it’s game over.
 Experience a symphony of precision and ease – that's the Currency Fieldtype!

-While you can safely ignore the addon when using it, it still provides useful information in the background, such as:
+While you can safely ignore the addon when using it, it still provides useful information in the background in case you need it, such as:

 - the value as a string (`'1,234.56'`)
 - the value as a formatted string (`'$1,234.56'`)